The Petit Lenormand deck is available now. Limited stock

 A critical professional situation generates an atmosphere of rumors, anxiety, and heavy comments.

 In work, Birds and Cross can announce a tense context: layoffs, restructuring, service closure, burnout, or conflict escalated to an official level.
-Birds describe the whispers, the low conversations, the heated messages, the meetings where the problem is skirted around.
-Cross shows that this is not just a passing difficulty, but a trial that marks bodies and minds: extreme overload, feeling of injustice, impression of an end of cycle.
+Birds describe the whispers, the low conversations, the heated messages, and the meetings where the problem is skirted around.
+Cross shows that this is not just a passing difficulty, but a trial that marks bodies and minds: extreme overload, feeling of injustice, and impression of an end of cycle.
 The essence of Birds invites us to observe how the words spoken within the team feed stress or, conversely, help weather the storm.
 Heart in hidden indicates that what causes the most suffering is not just the work itself, but the emotional bond to the vocation, colleagues, or the people we serve.

 Money and material security